zerodevx/svelte-img/README.md

 > [!NOTE]
 > `runDefaultDirectives` is deprecated and will be removed in the next major; use `profiles`
 > instead.
-When a preset is not used, behaviour falls back to standard `vite-imagetools`, which in
+When a profile is not used, behaviour falls back to standard `vite-imagetools`, which in
 > turn take defaults from `defaultDirectives` as usual, so both can co-exist.

 ### Profiles